-As La Piccioletta Barca’s Editor-in-Chief and co-founder, I’ve had the pleasure to experience LPB’s growth from the cradle, alongside Konstantinos.
+As La Piccioletta Barca’s co-founder, I’ve had the pleasure to experience LPB’s growth from the cradle, alongside Konstantinos.
 Since October 2018, my programme is really planned around the 7th of each month, when our digital issues are published.
 Enthralled by all the new projects that go on at LPB, I always try to help out, growing the magazine and contributing to the realisation of its mission.

 LPB is a product of globalisation and we believe we live up to the expectations of inclusiveness and cross-cultural dialogue.
 At the same time, though, we celebrate cultural heterogeneity.
 In this spirit, as a contributor at LPB, I primarily try to introduce to our international audience the intricacies of a Greek heritage.
 I am particularly impressed by ‘To Axion Esti’ (translated as ‘Worthy It Is’).
 Widely held to be Odysseus Elytis’ chef d’oeuvre, it is a monumental, epic piece of alternating prose and verse, a kind of spiritual autobiography, which makes everything feel eternal and human at the same time.
 Apart from reading it, one should also listen to it, as majestically set to music by Mikis Theodorakis - one might not understand the lyrics, yet the voices and the melodies are equally fascinating.